-If the issue persists after working with your advisor to address it, your advisor does not have the authority to address your issue, or you wish to bypass your advisor due to a conflict of interest, you should contact the Director of Graduate Studies (DGS) to elevate the issue.
-If they are unable to resolve the issue, the next level of authority is the Department Chair (contact info for both are provided at the beginning of this handbook).
+If the issue persists after working with your advisor to address it, your advisor does not have the authority to address your issue, or you wish to bypass your advisor due to a conflict of interest, you should contact the Director of Graduate Studies (DGS).
+If they are unable to resolve the issue, the next step is to contact the Department Chair (contact info for both are provided at the beginning of this handbook).
 In addition, you can talk to other potentially allied faculty members outside the normal chain of command.

-For special cases that require stepping outside this established hierarchy to ensure that you have someone uninvolved with the issue to reach out to, contact the Graduate Administrator (gpsgrad@pitt.edu\SRCC 200, 412-624-8779).
-To meet with the Graduate Administrator privately, email or call her and she will set up a meeting room that is more private than the front office.
+For special cases that require stepping outside this established hierarchy to ensure that you have someone uninvolved with the issue to reach out to, contact the Graduate Administrator.
+To meet with the Graduate Administrator privately, email or call them and they will set up a private meeting.
 The Administrative Officer for Geology and Physics Departments, Cindy Niznik (niznik@pitt.edu, 100B Allen Hall, 412-624-9070) is an additional resource for resolving issues when all of the above-mentioned individuals cannot solve the issue.